SiriShultz/sitelinks/Dynamic Ranking & Top N Slicer/README.md

     AvgHomeValue = AVERAGE(fHomeValue[HomeValue])

-# Ranking for all level of regions.
+# Top Rankings for City, Metro, and State
 Create measures to rank the average home value in all level of regions (city, metro, state).

     City Rank =